DC-8

 Samaritan's Purse Aviation

-• In 2015, Samaritan's Purse added a DC-8 airplane to its fleet.
+- The Samaritan's Purse DC-8 airplane was added to its fleet in 2015.
 Known as a combi aircraft, it is specially configured to carry up to 74,000 pounds of cargo and 32 passengers, significantly increasing the organization's capacity to respond immediately in times of crisis around the world.

-• Since the organization first deployed it in April of 2016, the DC-8 has carried more than 8.2 million pounds of cargo on 192 missions to locations such as Haiti, Alaska, Mexico, Jamaica, Togo, Colombia, Tanzania, Ethiopia, Italy and Israel.
+- Since the organization first deployed it in April of 2016, the DC-8 has carried more than 8.7 million pounds of cargo on some 200 missions to locations such as Haiti, Alaska, Mexico, Jamaica, Togo, Colombia, Tanzania, Ethiopia, Italy and Israel.

 DC-8 Relief Mission Highlights